dmbarreiro/bgenda-api-docs/source/index.html.md

 *Creates new company*

-Creates new company returning no information
+Creates new company returning no information.
+Needs administrator permissions.

 > Body parameter